Language Specification

 Identity borrow

-This is the traditional aliasing borrow of an identity-stable place.
+An identity borrow is a borrow of an identity-stable place.
 The compiler guarantees that the borrowed reference continues to refer to the same logical value for the duration of the borrow.

 Location borrow